DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 **Topics to cover and ideas**

- - How it blew up my home&#39;s telephone systems trying out BBS (I had to manually disconnect the phone line and recreate the plug to connect to the modem)
+ - How it blew up my home's telephone systems trying out BBS (I had to manually disconnect the phone line and recreate the plug to connect to the modem)
  - story on my first connections to an BBS (with sync communications) and the files I downloaded from them
  - story of the first BBS we published and the first couple users we had
  - expand on other network concepts